hgrif/airflow-tutorial/README.md

 Go to the folder that you've designated to be your `AIRFLOW_HOME` and find the DAGs folder located in subfolder `dags/` (if you cannot find, check the setting `dags_folder` in `$AIRFLOW_HOME/airflow.cfg`).
 Create a Python file with the name `airflow_tutorial.py` that will contain your DAG.
+Your job will automatically be picked up and scheduled to run.

 First we'll configure settings that are shared by all our tasks.
 Settings for tasks can be passed as arguments when creating them, but we can also pass a dictionary with default values to the DAG.